En0chTan/En0chTan/README.md

 <ul>
   <li>- 👀 I have deep interest in the ever-evolving world of technology and love catching up with the latest global tech trends</li>

-  <li>- 🌱 I’m learning as much as possible from my peers, seniors and this community</li>
+  <li>- 🌱 I’m learning as much as possible from my peers, seniors and this awesome community</li>

   <li>- 💞️ I’m looking forward to collaborating with others on innovative tech projects</li>